microsoft/MazeExplorer/README.md

 It is based on the 3D first-person game [Doom](https://en.wikipedia.org/wiki/Doom_(1993_video_game)) and the open-source environment [VizDoom](https://github.com/mwydmuch/ViZDoom).

 This repository contains the code for the MazeExplorer Gym Environment along with the scripts to generate baseline results.
+The paper can be found [here](http://ieee-cog.org/papers/paper_210.pdf).

 By Luke Harries*, Sebastian Lee*, Jaroslaw Rzepecki, Katja Hofmann, and Sam Devlin.
 \* Joint first author